bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 A smile curled up on his face.
 "Yes - a very long day, indeed" he finished, as he accepted the plate with both hands.

-There was a moment of almost silent, as they each enjoyed a spoon of Sora's famous (at least in this household) stew, as the tickling at your throat required a full lung's breath, before you got used to the spicy food.
+There was a moment of almost silent, as they each enjoyed a spoon of Sora's famous (at least in this household) stew, as the tickling at the throat required a full lung's breath, before one got used to the spicy food.

-As the food found its way, Donaar broke the silence: "This is indeed reason to come home".
+As the stew found its way, Donaar broke the silence:
+"This is indeed reason to come home".

 Adrex had a hard time focusing on the food though.
 His eyes were fixated on the side where his brother used to sit, but now just left an empty space between his mother and uncle.
 It had been a nasty breakup to say the least.
 The one broken panel in the wall had been replaced, after Ildrex had let his anger strike that, instead of their father, as Nadraa had tried to calm him.
-There had been a lot of shouting back and forth, but Ildrex had left in the end, taking only what a backpack could carry, and set out into wherever the road would take him.
+There had been a lot of shouting back and forth, but Ildrex had left in the end, taking only what a backpack could carry, and set out to wherever the road would take him.

-His train of thought were disrupted as his father poke his spoon on Adrex'  hand.
+Adrex' train of thought were disrupted as his father poked his spoon on Adrex' hand.
 "You look like you wandered off, son.
 What's the matter?"